LovebrightShabalala/My-Portfolio/README.md

-Welcome to my Business Analysis (BA) portfolio!
+Welcome to my UI/UX and Business Analysis (BA) portfolio!
 Here, you can find my key documents and Figma designs that showcase my skills in requirements gathering, process mapping, and solution design.

 ## Figma Designs